secrethub/secrethub-xgo/README.md

 After you have your client, you can call the following methods:

 ### `Read(string path)`
-Retrieve a secret, including all its metadata:
+Retrieve a secret, including all its metadata.
 ```csharp
 SecretHub.SecretVersion secret = client.Read("path/to/secret");
 Console.WriteLine("The secret value is " + secret.Data);